seqs/runner.js/README.md

 ### Getting Started

-On the first pass, runner can mitigate the “[Pyramid of Doom](http://calculist.org/blog/2011/12/14/why-coroutines-wont-work-on-the-web/)”: the situation where code marches to the right faster than it marches forward.
+On the first pass, runner.js can mitigate the “[Pyramid of Doom](http://calculist.org/blog/2011/12/14/why-coroutines-wont-work-on-the-web/)”: the situation where code marches to the right faster than it marches forward.